-Parameters Siaya County Kisumu County Homa bay County Migori County black kite among others Environmental -Flooding and Droughts -Solid and liquid waste: -Deforestation -Desertification Challenges & Risks - Invasive species -Sand harvesting: -Solid waste Management -Flooding: -Invasive species - water hyacinth -Climate change Demographics - Total population as of 2012 was estimated to be 885,762 persons 419,227 males and 466,535 females (KNBS 2012 Population projections) population is expected to grow at a rate of 1.7 per cent per year -the 2009 Population and Housing Census was estimated at 968,909 persons with 474,687 males and 494,222 females - the 2009 Kenya Population and Housing Census, Homa bay County has an estimated population of 1,038,858 persons consisting of 498,472 males and 540,386 females by the end of the year 2012 - the 2009 population census was 917,170 comprising of 444,357 males (48.6%) and 472,814 females (51.4%).
-Electricity grid infrastructure - connected to the grid and plans are underway to establish two substations in Siaya county in Bondo and Ndigwa, Rarieda Sub County - connected to the grid, but a number of projects are underway to ensure power reliability for economic development - all urban centres and most trading centres in the county have now been covered under the rural electrification programme - Urban centres in the County are all connected to the grid with a number of schools also connected via the rural electrification programme Transport support infrastructure -283.2 Km of bitumen standard roads, 741.3Km of gravel and 1,161.8 Km of earth roads as of December 2012 - 3 airstrips in the County namely: Gombe, Dominion and Sega 671 km of class A and B roads; and class C, D, E and R roads across the County.
+Parameters Siaya County Kisumu County Homa bay County Migori County Environmental Challenges & Risks -Flooding and Droughts - Invasive species -Solid and liquid waste: -Sand harvesting: -Invasive species - water hyacinth -Deforestation -Solid waste Management -Climate change -Desertification -Flooding: Demographics - Total population as of 2012 was estimated to be 885,762 persons 419,227 males and 466,535 females (KNBS 2012 Population projections) population is expected to grow at a rate of 1.7 per cent per year -the 2009 Population and Housing Census was estimated at 968,909 persons with 474,687 males and 494,222 females - the 2009 Kenya Population and Housing Census, Homa bay County has an estimated population of 1,038,858 persons consisting of 498,472 males and 540,386 females by the end of the year 2012 - the 2009 population census was 917,170 comprising of 444,357 males (48.6%) and 472,814 females (51.4%).
+Electricity grid infrastructure - connected to the grid and plans are underway to connect it establish two substations in Siaya county in Bondo and Ndigwa, Rarieda Sub County - connected to the grid, but a number of projects are underway to ensure power reliability for economic development - all urban centres and most trading centres in the county have now been covered under the rural electrification programme - Urban centres in the County are all connected to the grid with a number of schools also connected via the rural electrification programme Transport support infrastructure -283.2 Km of bitumen standard roads, 741.3Km of gravel and 1,161.8 Km of earth roads as of December 2012 - 3 airstrips in the County namely: Gombe, Dominion and Sega 671 km of class A and B roads; and class C, D, E and R roads across the County.
 County hosts the third busiest airport in Kenya and the Country's fourth International airport 1 class A1 (Kisii-Kisumu) road about 30 km.
 1 class C20 (Homa Bay - Rongo) road covering - 30 Km.
-2 class C19 (Homa Bay - Mbita and Homa Bay - Kendu Bay) - about 71 Km 1 class C18 (Rodi Kopany - Sori) road - 32 Km. -168 Km of the road surface in the county is under bitumen - County has 5 airstrips traversed by 104.6 km of tarmacked road including Road A1 that links Kenya with Tanzania through Isebania 3 airstrips, Water transport is still at its infancy stage
+2 class C19 (Homa Bay - Mbita and Homa Bay - Kendu Bay) - about 71 Km 1 class C18 (Rodi Kopany - Sori) road - 32 Km. -168 Km of the road surface in the county is under bitumen County has 5 airstrips traversed by 104.6 km of tarmacked road including Road A1 that links Kenya with Tanzania through Isebania 3 airstrips, Water transport is still at its infancy stage

-3.11.2.
-The Lake Turkana Region
+3.7.2 The Lake Turkana Region